Isac-E-Perez/Prison-Admission-Data/README.md

 # Prison Admission Data Project
 ### About:

-For this project, I implemented an application using R and Plotly.
-I used R to build the project.  ---update incoming
+For this project, I implemented data analysis using R. I used the libraries tidyr, dplyr, plotly and ggplot2 which helped me to build the project.

-### Note:

-----update incoming

 ### Results:

------update incoming